-To realize a FIFO guarantee in Service Bus, use sessions.
+To realize a FIFO guarantee in processing messages in Service Bus queues or subscriptions, use sessions.
 Service Bus isn't prescriptive about the nature of the relationship between messages, and also doesn't define a particular model for determining where a message sequence starts or ends.

 Any sender can create a session when submitting messages into a topic or queue by setting the session ID property to some application-defined identifier that's unique to the session.
 At the AMQP 1.0 protocol level, this value maps to the group-id property.

 On session-aware queues or subscriptions, sessions come into existence when there's at least one message with the session ID.
 Once a session exists, there's no defined time or API for when the session expires or disappears.
 Theoretically, a message can be received for a session today, the next message in a year's time, and if the session ID matches, the session is the same from the Service Bus perspective.

 Typically, however, an application has a clear notion of where a set of related messages starts and ends.
 Service Bus doesn't set any specific rules.
 For example, your application could set the Label property for the first message to start, for intermediate messages to content, and for the last message to end.
 The relative position of the content messages can be computed as the current message SequenceNumber delta from the start message SequenceNumber.